 It was slow going, but at least they were moving.
-A line of riders, even a few walkers, fell in behind Isreal from Chapel Road.
+More riders, even a few walkers, fell in behind Isreal from Chapel Road.
 Minka waved to the courtyard gate guards, who were watching, and to Estes and DeWitt, who were also watching from the second-floor balcony.